 It can be used in the summer for garden parties and BBQs, in the autumn for Halloween and Bonfire Night events and in the winter for festive gatherings and New Years Eve celebrations.
 You need an outdoor pallet bar now, don’t you?

-If you fancy DIYing this project for yourself my step-by-step pallet bar tutorial is on the Handy Mano blog and will soon be published on my YouTube channel – so watch this space.
-Or you can scroll down to see our photos to guide you through every stage of the project.
+If you fancy DIYing this project for yourself my step-by-step pallet bar project is below and our photos will hopefully guide you through every stage of the project.

 YOU WILL NEED

 Wrecking bar, hammer, stapler saw, electric sander and sandpaper, holesaw kit, drill and drill bits.
 3 x identical pallets, coach bolts, wood screws, steel chain, eye hooks, carabiners, exterior paint, solar fairy lights.

 Above is a deconstructed version of the pallet bar so that you can see what pieces of wood you’ll need to complete the project.

 Use a wrecking bar to carefully remove the planks of wood from all 3 pallets.
 Use the supporting beams for the structure of the bar and the planks for the ‘cladding’.

 Position two supporting beams together and use wood screws to attach them to each other.
 Add a third supporting beam to make a chunky ‘L’ shape for the side/back corners (like the shape below).

 Use two corner supports as the uprights for the back of the bar.
 Cover the bottom half of the bar (which will be visible from the inside) with 5 planks and screw them into the side supports.